 If you're reading this post, you're undoubtedly already aware that APIs are big business.
 But what you may not know, and what many early API growth projections did not necessarily take into account, is just how dominant some APIs are in their spaces today.

-Look at the rate of API calls for any popular API in recent years and you'll see a graph shape that displays rapid growth: Tracking the Growth of the API Economy
+Look at the rate of API calls for any popular API in recent years and you'll see a graph shape that displays rapid growth:

 Source: MailChimp